Back to blog

 Why weekend work feels endless

-• school-week workload is already too full
+• the school-week workload is already overfull

-• urgent tasks arrive late
+• urgent tasks tend to arrive late

 The long-term effect